MarcPozzo/MyProjects/Birds_Detection/README.md

 Custom Convolutional Neural Network was used such as Lenet, VGG16 or YoloV2.

 # Instruction for a quick try :
 A test with YoloV2 is now available for a small sample of pictures.
-If you want to test it, make sure the libraries are installed with the required version see above :
+If you want to test it, make sure the libraries are installed with the required version see below :
 - tensorflow=1.13.1
 - Keras=2.2.4
 - openCV=3.4.2